GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 <p align = "center"> <img src = "images/tgfx_hidden.PNG" align = "middle" /> </p>
 <p align = "justify"> Create a wildcard for the textArea.
 The buffer size should be 4, because the longest word we will put into it is "yes" and we need to add one more character to it, the null terminator "\0", which results in buffer length of 4. </p>
 <p align = "center"> <img src = "images/tgfx_wildcard.PNG" align = "middle" /> </p>
 <p align = "justify"> We are using the Default typography here.
 In order to change text on runtime, we have to edit the typography, because the necessary characters have to be generated.
-That's why we have to type in the Wildcard Characters we want to use on runtime. </p>
+That's why we have to type in the Wildcard Characters we want to use on runtime.
+Since we're just using 5 characters, there is no need to input an entire range. </p>
 <p align = "center"> <img src = "images/tgfx_typography.PNG" align = "middle" /> </p>
 <p align = "justify"> Create two interactions exactly like this.
 These functions will be auto generated in ScreenMainBase.hpp and also will be called on the respective button press.
 The usual routine is then to overload them in our class and implement the functionality we want. </p>
 <p align = "center"> <img src = "images/tgfx_interactions.PNG" align = "middle" /> </p>